jelastic-jps/postgres/text/success-pgpool.md

 **User**: webadmin
 **Password**: ${globals.pswd}

-**You can connect to PostgreSQL cluster through the Pgpool-II leader node using the data below**:
+**You can connect to PostgreSQL cluster through the Pgpool-II leader node**:

 **Pgpool-II Leader Node**: node${nodes.pgpool.master.id}-${env.domain}:5432
+**Credentials**: the same as for the PostgreSQL nodes

+**Use this credentials to manage the Pgpool-II nodes in PgpoolAdmin**:
 **PgpoolAdmin Url**: [${nodes.pgpool.master.url}](${nodes.pgpool.master.url})
 **PgpoolAdmin User**: postgres
 **PgpoolAdmin Password**: ${globals.pgpoolPasswd}